exakat/exakat-docs/Reference/Rules/Patterns/CourrierAntiPattern.rst

   The courier anti-pattern is the storage of a dependency by a class, in order to create an instance that requires this dependency.

 The class itself doesn't actually need this dependency, but has a dependency to a class that requires it.
+The alternative here is to inject Foo instead of Bar.

 .. code-block:: php